These steps can help you to achieve qualified teacher status (QTS), which you need to teach in many primary and secondary schools in England.

 Get tips on making a great application including finding the right references and writing a personal statement.

-Apply for postgraduate teacher training(opens in new window).
+Apply for postgraduate teacher training -

 Start your teacher training